bleeptools/spotykach/build.md

 }
 ```

-- Connect Daisy to the computer and flash
+- Connect Daisy to the computer and run hardware-test.
+Open serial monitor and make sure autoscroll is enabled.
+You should see outup simillar to this:

 #### Switches
   | Function          | Slot Number | Breakout Number |